ad-pro/bert.erl/README.md

     % -> [42, 3.14, banana, {xy, 5, 10}, <<"robot">>, true, false]

 TODO:
-    Add dict fix from any other branch.
+    Add dict fix from any other fork.